Region 1: EPA New England

 Assistant Regional Counsel, EPA – Region I, Boston, Massachusetts

-The United States Environmental Protection Agency's New England Office seeks applications for its Honors Attorney Fellowship only from U.S. citizens who are:
+The United States Environmental Protection Agency's New England office (Region 1) seeks applications for its Honors Attorney Fellowship from U.S. citizens who have graduated from an accredited law school within the past three years.

-The US EPA New England Honors Attorney Fellowship is designed for applicants who are about to graduate from law school or complete a judicial clerkship.
-Applicants must have a strong interest in a career in environmental law or in the public sector and academic credentials, experience, and other attributes that demonstrate a significant potential for success.
+The Region 1 Honors Attorney Fellowship is designed for applicants who are recent law-school graduates, have a strong interest in a career in environmental law or in the public sector, and have academic credentials, experience, and other attributes that demonstrate a significant potential for success.

-- The Fellowship offers a unique opportunity for entry-level law students or clerks to join an office dedicated to protecting public health and the environment in New England.
-The Region offers new attorneys significant responsibility, the opportunity to handle a complex caseload that includes counseling and enforcement work, and extensive training and mentoring from colleagues with regionally and nationally recognized expertise.
+- The Fellowship offers a unique opportunity for recently graduated attorneys to join an office dedicated to protecting public health and the environment in New England.
+The Region offers attorneys significant responsibility, the opportunity to handle a complex caseload that includes counseling and enforcement work, and extensive training and mentoring from colleagues with regionally and nationally recognized expertise.

 - The Region has innovative initiatives addressing environmental justice, brownfields redevelopment, and urban environmental issues, as well as programs to protect our air, water, and land.

 - The Region's legal offices offer a diverse, supportive, and family-friendly work environment.
-The salary and comprehensive benefits will ordinarily be at the GS-11 level (currently starting at $62,758) or, in exceptional circumstances, may be at the GS-12 level (currently starting at $75,222).
+The salary and comprehensive benefits will be at the GS-11 level (minimum salary currently $64,020), with promotion potential to the GS-12 level (minimum salary currently $76,735).

 The U.S. EPA New England Offices of Regional Counsel and Environmental Stewardship

-Attorneys in the Offices of Regional Counsel and Environmental Stewardship provide legal advice to the approximately 700 employees of EPA New England, which is the regional office of the United States Environmental Protection Agency serving Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-The regional office works with state, tribal, and local governments to implement national environmental law.
-The Honors Attorney Fellow is a member of the Office of Regional Counsel but will also undertake approximately half of his/her work assignments in the Office of Environmental Stewardship.
+Attorneys in the Offices of Regional Counsel and Environmental Stewardship provide legal advice to the approximately 600 employees of Region 1, which is the regional office of the United States Environmental Protection Agency serving Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Region 1 works with state, tribal, and local governments to implement national environmental law.
+The Honors Attorney Fellow will work primarily in the Office of Environmental Stewardship, but will also have assignments from the Office of Regional Counsel.

-Lawyers in the Office of Environmental Stewardship handle civil and criminal enforcement cases which the EPA brings against individuals, corporations, and governmental entities.
+Attorneys in the Office of Environmental Stewardship handle civil and criminal enforcement cases against individuals, corporations, and governmental entities.
 Cases may proceed administratively or be referred to the Department of Justice and be heard in United States District Court.
 Enforcement attorneys work closely with EPA inspectors, scientists, and engineers.
-The Office of Environmental Stewardship includes approximately thirty-five attorneys, as well as inspectors and support staff.
+The Office of Environmental Stewardship includes approximately forty attorneys, as well as inspectors and support staff.